jortdevreeze/jExp/README.rst

 * An experiment manager from where all experiment data can be downloaded.
 * A listener which is able to save data from an external AJAX request.

 Experiment Manager

-In the jExp Experiment Manager, users can create new experiments, or download data stored in existing experiments.
-In addition, users can add new users who need access to the experiment manager as well.

-Experiment Manager
 ------------------